andrej-a/rsschool-cv/cv.md

 [Coffee shop](https://coffee-shop-react-project.herokuapp.com/)

-The code of these projects you can watch in my GitHub as and some others projects too.
+The code of these projects you can watch in my GitHub like and some others ones too.

 ## Languages:

-My Englis is in the range of B1 INTERMEDIATE to B2 UPPER INTERMEDIATE, according to the [Efset online-test](www.efset.org)
+My Englis is in the range of A2 PRE-INTERMEDIATE to B1 INTERMEDIATE; however, according to the [Efset online-test](www.efset.org) it is from B1 INTERMEDIATE to B2 UPPER INTERMEDIATE

 ![Screenshot of the result](/rsschool-cv/efset 2.jpg)